-12 Best Marketing Cover Letter Examples (Free Templates)
+12 Best Marketing Cover Letter Examples

-A Marketing Cover Letter is a one-page document that accompanies a resume or job application form when applying for a marketing job.
+A marketing cover letter is a one-page document that accompanies a resume or job application form when applying for a marketing job.

 The letter highlights the applicant’s skills, experiences, and qualifications and helps establish why they should be considered for the marketing job they have applied for.